Malukah

-Malukah (born in 1982) is the artist name of Judith de los Santos, a Mexican composer and singer-songwriter known for her cover versions of music from video games or TV series and movies, which she publishes on YouTube.
+Judith de los Santos (born 1982), known professionally as Malukah, is a Mexican composer and singer-songwriter known for her cover versions of music from video games or TV series and movies, which she publishes on YouTube.
 She became known to an international audience when a video of her cover of the song The Dragonborn Comes from the game The Elder Scrolls V: Skyrim became a viral video in November 2011.
 Since then she has contributed to several video game soundtracks, composed and produced original music, and performed live.

 Career

 Early career and education

 Being a gamer since childhood, Judith de los Santos grew up with gaming related music.
 She started writing songs and singing at the age of 15, took guitar, piano and percussion lessons to later study at the Berklee College of Music.
 She graduated in 2005 with a dual major in Music Production and Engineering and Film Scoring with her debut album All of the Above.